Group Health is a managed care medical insurance plan, which means:

-Group Health's consumer-directed health plan is a high-deductible, low-premium type of plan.
+Group Health's Consumer-Directed Health Plan (CDHP) is a high-deductible, low-premium type of plan.
 The premiums are considerably lower and the annual deductible is considerably higher than either the Classic or Value plans.
-To enroll this plan, you must first open a Health Savings Account (HSA).
 The HSA is funded by pre-tax contributions from the UW.
 You have the option of contributing as well.
 Learn how a CDHP-HSA works.

 Important Note: If you plan to enroll in a CDHP-HSA, you and your spouse will not be able to participate in an FSA in the same year.
 If you already have an FSA for a prior year, you will be required to use all funds by the end of the current year, i.e. there will be no grace period.

 Group Health SoundChoice

 New for 2016, the Group Health SoundChoice plan offers the same services, benefits, and exclusions as both the Group Health Classic and Value plans.